How To Find The P Value On Calculator

 General Steps for Finding the P-Value on a Calculator

 The specific steps vary depending on the calculator model and the type of hypothesis test.
-However, the general process involves:
+That said, the general process involves:

 1. Selecting the appropriate statistical distribution: Choose the distribution that corresponds to your test statistic (e.g., normal distribution for z-test, t-distribution for t-test).